How is a nutrition assessment relevant in the field of respiratory care? That’s probably what you’re thinking, right?

 Because, by themselves, they are not sufficiently sensitive or specific to diagnose malnutrition.
 Instead, laboratory test results are used with other data as part of a holistic assessment of a patient’s nutritional status.

-A loss of lean body mass.
+It results in a loss of lean body mass.

-Increased morbidity, mortality, and longer hospitalization.
+Increased morbidity, mortality, and longer hospitalization

 63. Fifty percent of hospitalized patients present with what?